 Fixed and Index Annuity vs S&P 500 Index:

 While a fixed annuity offers clients a consistent yearly return, the indexed annuity offers the client a larger potential upside while offering downside protection in case the index loses money in a given year.

 Annuities offer a number of pros and cons that need to be considered prior to diverting funds away from equity investments or bonds into these products.

-Treasury type risk with higher than Treasury returns:
+Lower than corporate credit risk with higher than current Treasury returns:

 Lower than S&P 500 total returns:

-Index and variable annuities offer clients the ability to invest in an equity index just as they could outside of the product.
-However, most indexes within an index annuity are price return indexes and not total return indexes.
-This means that the index within an annuity doesn’t include for the extra yield due to dividend distributions whereas investing in mutual funds or S&P 500 total return indexes outside the annuity product would allow the client to receive this extra dividend yield.
-In this manner when an investor chooses to invest in an index yield within an annuity instead of a total return index outside of the annuity they are giving up the extra yield they could earn in exchange for having their investments within the annuity protected from any losses.
+Indexed and variable annuities offer clients the ability to invest in an equity index just as they could outside of the product.
+However, most indexes within an indexed annuity are price return indexes, and not total return indexes.
+This means that the index returns within the indexed annuity won’t include the benefit of dividends that contribute meaningfully to total return over time (whereas investing in mutual funds or S&P 500 total return indexes outside the annuity product would allow the client to receive and/or reinvest the dividends).
+In this manner, when an investor chooses to invest in an indexed annuity instead of the same total return index outside of the annuity, they are giving up the benefit (and extra yield) of dividends in exchange for having their investments within the annuity protected from any losses.

 Annuities offer tax-deferred growth, but are subject to ordinary income taxes and not long-term capital gains: